HPC-Research-Lab/STMatch/README.md

 ## Test STMatch

-We provide a shell script for batched test, or you can the commandline to test a specific pattern and graph directly.
+We provide a shell script for batched test, or you can input the command to test a specific pattern and graph directly.
 We also provide the instructions about how to reproduce the result of Table III, Table IV and Figure 10 in the paper.

 ### Run batched test